 This sprawling town in central New York’s Cayuga County combines the rural beauty of the Finger Lakes with historical attractions for a rich family travel experience.

 Tubman was born enslaved as Araminta Ross in March 1822 in Dorchester County, Maryland – location of a National Historical Park in her honor.
 After escaping from slavery alone at the age of 27, she relocated to Philadelphia and became active in equal rights issues.

-Soon she becomes the first woman and the first Black American to appear on currency — the new $20 bill.
-Many attribute her huge impact to longevity, because she was active almost to her death in 1913.
+In 2030, she becomes the first woman and the first Black American to appear on currency — the new $20 bill.
+Many attribute Tubman’s huge impact to her astonishing longevity.
+Given her difficult life, it’s reamarkable that she was active almost to her death in 1913.